2009 Eastern Washington Eagles football team: Northern Colorado

 The Eagles recovered three fumbles and had an interception in Eastern's first shutout at Woodward Field since 1983.
 The Eagles have had six other shutouts since then either on the road or in Spokane, including a 34–0 win over UNC in 2006.
 Eastern also held the Bears to a 0-of-4 performance on fourth down and had four sacks.

 Sacramento State

-Hornet Stadium is definitely a home-away-from-home for the Eastern Washington University football team.
-The Eagles are now a perfect 10–0 against the Hornets in Sacramento, and avenged a 15–13 home setback to the Hornets last season.
+The Eastern Washington University football team has a winning record at Sacramento State.
+The Eagles are 10–0 against the Hornets in Sacramento, and were 15–13 against the Hornets in Sacramento last season.

 The 19th-ranked Eagles scored 35 first-half points and went on to hold-off Sacramento State 56–30 Saturday (September 26) in sweltering heat at Hornet Stadium in Sacramento, California The win puts the Eastern Washington Eagles in first place in the Big Sky Conference, and also makes a statement in FCS play as EWU is now ranks #17.